Annuities-and-Perpetuities

 2. Annuity Due

-An annuity due consists of a series of constant payments made at the beginning of each period.
-The formula for annual compounding at the end of each year is:
+An annuity due consists of payments made at the beginning of each period.
+Since payments are made earlier, the value of an annuity due is higher than an ordinary annuity.

 FV=CCF(1+i)n−1iFV = CCF \frac{(1+i)^n – 1}{i}